Severe Weather

-As the official destination marketing agency for Palm Beach County, The Palm Beaches’ priority is the safety and comfort of our visitors and residents.
+As the official destination marketing organization for Palm Beach County, Discover The Palm Beaches’ priority is the safety and comfort of our visitors and residents.

-We encourage you to check with your accommodations to learn more about their storm procedures.
-If you’re planning to visit an attraction, museum, or restaurant, these may temporarily close or change hours due to weather conditions.
+If you’re planning to visit an attraction, museum, or restaurant, contact them in advance as they may have temporarily closed or changed hours due to the weather conditions.

 Palm Beach County Emergency Management & Evacuation Information: